aitbw/af_maracay/README.en.md

 * Storage management
 * Report generation (Admins)

-This app can be used in other Alianza Francesa offices where an administrative system is required or on institutions with similar needs.
+This app can be used in other Alliance Française offices where an administrative system is required or on institutions with similar needs.

 # Contributing
 * Fork this repo